Minimizing Oracle-Structured Composite Functions: Convergence

 \subsection{Convergence}

 We demonstrate two types of convergence.
 First, we show the iterates $x^k$ converge asymptotically in a certain sense, \ie, the sequence of tentative steps $v^k \to 0$ as $k \to \infty$.
-(From \eqref{e-xk+half-opt}, this implies that when the iterates $x^k$ do converge, the convergence point must be optimal.)
 Second, we show the objective values generated by OSMM converge to the optimal value.
+Thus, any cluster point of the sequence of iterates $x^k$ is an optimal point.
 The results additionally require the (standard) assumption that $\nabla f$ be Lipschitz continuous.

 \paragraph{Convergence of iterates.} To see that $v^k \to 0$, we observe from \eqref{e-chord}~and \eqref{armijo_step} that \BEQ h(x^{k+1}) - h(x^k) \leq - \frac{\alpha t_k}{2} (v^k)^T (H_k + \lambda_k I) v^k \leq 0. \EEQ Since $h(x^k)$ is decreasing and bounded below by $h^\star$, it converges, which implies that the left-hand side of \eqref{e-quad-form-bound} converges to zero as $k \to \infty$.
 This in turn implies that